mriot/userscripts/README.md

 On GitHub, navigate to a script and click on it.
 Then press the <kbd>raw</kbd> button.
 This should automatically open the installation page of your userscript manager.

-> [!IMPORTANT]
-> Some scripts require you to modify them slightly before you can use them.
-> E.g. inserting the url of your jira instance.

 ---

 ## nodeReady - utility